qos-ch/logback-tyler/README.md

 Logback-tyler translates logback-classic XML configuration files into Java.

-The resulting java class named `TylerConfigurator` implements the [`Configurator`](https://logback.qos.ch/xref/ch/qos/logback/classic/spi/Configurator.html) interface.
+The resulting java class, namely `TylerConfigurator`, can be used to configure logback.
+It implements the [`Configurator`](https://logback.qos.ch/xref/ch/qos/logback/classic/spi/Configurator.html) interface.
 It can thus be declared as a custom configuration provider using Java's standard [service-provider](https://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) meachanism.

 Custom configurators are searched by looking up a provider-configuration file resource located under the _META-INF/services/ch.qos.logback.classic.spi.Configurator_ file in your project.
-This provider-configuration should contain a line with the fully qualified class name of your desired configurator.
+This provider-configuration should contain a line with the fully qualified class name of your desired configurator, e.g `TylerConfigurator`.

 Running `TylerConfigurator` does not require XML parsers and usually executes noticeably faster than `JoranConfigurator`, logback's XML